 Some of you don’t have the ability to waste a ton of money and years trying how to figure out how to be super successful in college.

-If you’re *serious* about becoming an elite student and ensuring your future success, and want to get your information from a coach who’s helped thousands of students perform at their highest levels (instead of sifting through dozens of articles on google that may never actually help you), then I urge you to join the College Motivation Masterclass before the door close for enrollment.
+If you’re *serious* about becoming an elite student and ensuring your future success, and want to get your information from a coach who’s helped thousands of students perform at their highest levels (instead of sifting through dozens of articles on google that may never actually help you), then I urge you to snag any one of the 8 lessons I have up in the course video vault.

 Now, what’s the other essential component all successful students have in common?

 2 They are confident in their ability to succeed

 You don’t need more hours in a day.
 And you can’t blame a crappy professor.

 What you absolutely DO need to succeed is more confidence in your ability to perform at an elite level.

 That’s why you see those straight A students who seem to never study for tests.
 That’s why the really successful students seem less overwhelmed and stressed out than the rest.